robalb/workstation/readme.md

 - ### swap esc and capslock key: install gnome tweaks `sudo apt install gnome-tweaks-tool && gnome-tweaks` then from the gnome tweaks app (NOT the settings app) Keyboard & Mouse > Additional Layout Options > Caps Lock Behavior
 - ### swap fn and ctrl on some thinkpad keyboard layouts:
-  It's done in the bios settings https://support.lenovo.com/gb/en/solutions/ht074187-how-to-swap-the-fn-function-and-ctrl-control-keyboard-keys-in-bios
+  It's done in the bios settings.
+Config -> keyboard/mouse -> Fn and Ctrl Key swap. [lenovo - how to swap fn and ctrl](https://support.lenovo.com/gb/en/solutions/ht074187-how-to-swap-the-fn-function-and-ctrl-control-keyboard-keys-in-bios)